kubeflow/examples/american-express-default-kaggle-competition/README.md

    * Fill in your Notebook server name and leave the rest as default.
    * Launch Notebook Server.

-2. Download American Express dataset using Kaggle's API.
+2. Download the American Express dataset using Kaggle's API.
 To do this, do the following:

    * Login to Kaggle and click on your user profile picture.
    * Click on ‘Account’.